Green River College

 Familiarizes students with the equipment applications and protocols installed in enterprise networks, with a focus on switched networks, IP Telephony requirements, and security.
 Also introduces advanced routing protocols such as Enhanced Interior Gateway Routing Protocol (EIGRP) and Open Shortest Path First (OSPF) Protocol.
 Hands-on exercises include configuration, installation, and troubleshooting.
 PREREQUISITE: IT 210 and admission into the BAS in IT program; or instructor's permission.

 Data Structures and Algorithms (5)

-Students store and organize data in data structures such as lists, stacks, queues, trees, hash tables, heaps, and graphs; compare algorithm design techniques such as the greedy method, divide and conquer, dynamic programming, and backtracking; analyze runtime performance using asymptotic (big O) notation and worst-case analysis.
-PREREQUISITE: CS 132 or CS 145; and admission into a bachelor's program.
+Students study and analyze data structures such as lists, stacks, queues, trees, hash tables, heaps, graphs; analyze runtime performance of algorithms using asymptotic (big O) notation and worst-case analysis.
+PREREQUISITE: IT 301 or instructor's permission.

 Network Security Foundations and Policies (5)

 Introduces information and business security, security laws.
 Covers a variety of security topics that are integral to today’s information security professionals, including access control, cryptography, and security architecture and design.
 PREREQUISITE: Admission into the BAS in IT program or instructor's permission.

 Equips students with the knowledge and skills needed to prepare for entry-level network security specialist careers.
 A hands-on, career-oriented e-learning solution that emphasizes practical experience.
 Various types of hands-on labs provide practical experience, including procedural and trouble-shooting labs, skills integration challenges, and model building.
 PREREQUISITE: IT 210; and admission into the BAS in IT program; and IT 310; or instructor's permission.